cbwheadon/cbwheadon.github.com/index.md

 Ah, R has an answer.
 And I love R. I mean really love R. ltm.
 Eat your heart out with generalised models.
 Only now the misfit is getting quite obscure.
 I know longer know if you fit or the items fit because there is a distribution of a statistic that Sitjsma has told me has certain properties, but I have no way of following his proof.

 And so to Bayes, to JAGS, to WinBUGS, RJags, R2WinBUGS and models that have an elegance that was undreamt of before Gibbs sampling.
-S. Mackay Curtis, http://www.jstatsoft.org/v36/c01/paper, and the testlet model.
+Models galore: <A href="http://www.jstatsoft.org/v36/c01/paper">S. Mackay Curtis</A> and the testlet model.
 Now my items can live within testlets!

     model {
      for (i in 1:n){